LafeLabs/PostCapitalistIndustry/what_is_the_trash_wizard.md

 A society of free stuff is not one with "zero cost".
 It's one where cost is infinite but value is also infinite.
 We are moving to a value system that works mostly with infinities.
 That is part of what makes Trash Magic actually magical.
 And if you're a Trash Witch or Wizard, that's your stuff!
 You wield the magic that moves the trash around!

 In addition to Trash Wizardry and Witchery one might be a Trash Daemon or Trash Imp.
 Trash Goblins can have a place in our community but not Trolls.

+Trash Wizards are always there for everyone.
+We welcome the refugees of capitalism and it's evil twin, war.
+WE do not recognize the validity of borders and are here to help subvert them as needed to help the down trodden.